wp-plugins/wpsc-support-tickets/readme.txt

 **Hightlighted Features:**

  * Users can create support tickets and reply to their own tickets
+ * Guests can use tickets as well, using just their email address.
+Disabled by default.
  * Admins, and any user granted the manage_wpsc_support_tickets capability, can reply to, close, or delete any ticket
  * Front end support ticket interface is done in jQuery, and utilizes Ajax ticket loading
  * Customizable departments, email messages, and CSS for custom solutions